-- 66. ASA 300 requires the auditor to develop and document the audit plan to record the key decisions and the nature, timing and extent of risk assessment procedures to be undertaken.
+- 66.67.
+ASA 300 requires the auditor to develop and document the audit plan to record the key decisions and the nature, timing and extent of risk assessment procedures to be undertaken.
 The form and extent of the audit plan depends on the complexity of the SMSF and the circumstances of the specific audit engagement.
-The audit plan documents the procedures proposed to be undertaken at the assertion level and evidences work performed to facilitate proper review, supervision of the audit team and any external quality review. - 67.
+The audit plan documents the procedures proposed to be undertaken at the assertion level and evidences work performed to facilitate proper review, supervision of the audit team and any external quality review. - 67.68.
 The audit plan is dynamic and is required to be updated if necessary during the course of the audit.
-Audit evidence obtained may trigger a revision of the initial risk assessment and a need for further audit procedures, which is documented accordingly. - 68.
-Often, the audit plan for a SMSF takes the form of a checklist which assists in maintaining quality control for the engagement as required by ASA 220.
-However, standardised checklists need to be tailored specifically to reflect the particular circumstances and nature of the SMSF and the audit evidence available.
+Audit evidence obtained may trigger a revision of the initial risk assessment and a need for further audit procedures, which is documented accordingly. - Often, the audit plan for a SMSF takes the form of a checklist-template which assists in 68-69 maintaining quality control for the engagement as required by ASA 220.
+However, standardised checklists templates need to be tailored specifically to reflect the requirements of the SISA and SISR, the particular circumstances and nature of the SMSF and the audit evidence available. - 69.70.
+The audit plan encompasses financial audit procedures, such as the illustrative financial audit procedures listed in Appendix 5-4 of this Guidance Statement, as well as compliance procedures.